hyperbolic-time-chamber/intro-to-rest-and-http/README.md

 _[Back to Top](#table-of-contents)_

-This repository is meant for individuals who have a basic understanding of a programming language (e.g. Python, JavaScript, Java) but have had some exposure to the concepts of REST or HTTP but don't feel confident explaining them.
+This repository is meant for individuals who have a basic understanding of a programming language (e.g. Python, JavaScript, Java) and have had some exposure to the concepts of REST or HTTP but don't feel confident explaining them.

 It serves two purposes.